NanoSim/SOFT5/doc/manual/03_porto_overview.md

 ![NanoSim Platform \label{nanoplat}](./nanosim-platform.png "The NanoSim Platform")

-The meta-data module is important, as all data that will be shared between different processes and applications needs to be well defined.
+The metadata module is important, as all data that will be shared between different processes and applications needs to be well defined.
 The data storage module is the central database storage system and the existing tool; MongoDB ( http://www.mongodb.org/), will